JetBrains/kotlin-web-site/docs/topics/wasm/wasm-get-started.md

 Create a project using the Kotlin Multiplatform wizard:

 1. Open the [Kotlin Multiplatform wizard](https://kmp.jetbrains.com/#newProject).
-2. On the **New Project** tab, change the project name to "WasmDemo" and the project ID to "wasm.project.demo".
+2. On the **New Project** tab, change the project name and ID to your preference.
+In this tutorial, we set the name to "WasmDemo" and the ID to "wasm.project.demo".

+   > These are the name and ID of the project directory.
+You can also leave them as they are.
+   >
+   {type="tip"}

 3. Select the **Web** option.
+Make sure that no other options are selected.
 4. Click the **Download** button and unpack the resulting archive.

 ![Kotlin Multiplatform wizard](wasm-compose-wizard.png){width=600}